tkerbe2/iac-intro-lab-1/README.md

 <br>

 ### 3. Find your Azure Subscription ID

+- In the CLI of the Cloud Shell run the commands below:

 ```az account show --query id --output tsv```
 <br>
 - This is showing you your Azure subscription ID, this is highly sensitive.